|

 you find examples of similar phenomena in other virtual domains (other than

 libraries) ?
+What other

-What other organizations, institutions, professions, individuals, are
+organizations, institutions, professions, individuals, are concerned with

-as a necessary part of working with them?
+part of working with them?
+What

-the readings and resources about Books, preparing the
+readings and resources about Books, preparing the

 questions there for discussion.
 For